An event is everything that needs a metric to be recorded and/or a specific function of our engine.

 - Redirect to destination → 1 event

 APP DEEP LINKS (not to be confused with Easy Deep Links)

-redirect on black status → 1 event is recorded
+- redirect on EXCEEDED status → 1 event is recorded

 1 Please note that an alias is considered wrong when there is no tracking link that matches the alias in the specified domain.
 If you create a tracking link, publish it somewhere and then delete it from your dashboard, every click on the deleted tracking link will generate an event of this type.